-The Company de-recognizes financial liabilities when, and only when, the Company's obligations are discharged, cancelled or have expired.
+The Group de-recognises financial liabilities when, and only when, the Group's obligations are discharged, cancelled or have expired.
 An exchange between with a lender of debt instruments with substantially different terms is accounted for as an extinguishment of the original financial liability and the recognition of a new financial liability.
 Similarly, a substantial modification of the terms of an existing financial liability (whether or not attributable to the financial difficulty of the debtor) is accounted for as an extinguishment of the original financial liability and the recognition of a new financial liability.
-The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognized in profit or loss.
+The difference between the carrying amount of the financial liability de-recognised and the consideration paid and payable is recognised in profit or loss.

-3.11 Share-based payment arrangements
+3.13 Share based payment arrangements

-Equity-settled share-based payments to employee of the Company are measured at the fair value of the equity instruments at the grant date.
+Equity settled share based payments to employee of the Group are measured at the fair value of the equity instruments at the grant date.

-The fair value determined at the grant date of the equitysettled share based payments to employees is recognised as deferred employee compensation and is expensed in the Statement of Profit and Loss over the vesting period with a corresponding increase in employee stock option oustanding in other equity.
+The fair value determined at the grant date of the equity settled share based payments to employees is recognised as deferred employee compensation and is expensed in the Statement of Profit and Loss over the vesting period with a corresponding increase in employee stock option outstanding in other equity.

-At the end of each year, the Company revisits its estimate of the number of equity instruments expected to vest and recognised any impact in profit or loss, such that the cumulative expenses reflects the revised estimate, with a corresponding adjustment in other equity.
+At the end of each year, the Group revisits its estimate of the number of equity instruments expected to vest and recognised any impact in profit or loss, such that the cumulative expenses reflects the revised estimate, with a corresponding adjustment in other equity.